-Every lender biggest concern is that “can you repay the loan?”
-If you’re unable to convince the lender, you’re behind the eight ball.
+Every lender’s biggest concern is that “can you repay the loan?”
+If you’re unable to convince the lender, you’re behind the eight balls.

-Lenders use debt-service coverage ratio (DSCR) and the debt-to-income ratio (DTI) to assess whether a borrower is able to afford monthly payments or not.
-Both ratios demonstrates business affordability and the risks.
+Lenders use the debt-service coverage ratio (DSCR) and the debt-to-income ratio (DTI) to assess whether a borrower is able to afford monthly payments or not.
+Both ratios demonstrate business affordability and risks.

-Its advisable to calculate your DSCR and DTI scores before making a loan application.
-A positive ratio scores will help increase your chances of getting approval.
-The ratio scores will also help you discover your affordability each month—enabling you be realistic about your borrowing amount.
+It’s advisable to calculate your DSCR and DTI scores before making a loan application.
+Positive ratio scores will help increase your chances of getting approval.
+The ratio scores will also help you discover your affordability each month—enabling you to be realistic about your borrowing amount.

 - Collateral Appraisal

 If you’re preparing to use collateral to apply for a business loan, it’s constructive to have it independently appraised via a third party.
 This helps in increasing your chances of approval, securing low-interest rate and more wiggle room.

 Generally, the lender will order the appraisal, but Federal regulations state that the appraiser must be neutral and have no direct or indirect interest in the business.
 The collateral value must meet or surpass the amount remaining on loan in order for a loan to be considered secure.